ZealExorcist/Image-generation/README.md

-This code implements a simple web-based image generator using the Pollinations AI API and the Gradio library.
-Here's a breakdown of the code:
+# Image generation using Pollinations AI API and Gradio

 **Pollinations API**